EightFold24/pwa-training/02-JavaScript/02-first-steps/05-types/README.md

 The last three lines may need additional explanation:

 1. `Math` is a built-in object that provides mathematical operations.
-We will learn it in the chapter <info:number>.
 Here, it serves just as an example of an object.
 2. The result of `typeof null` is `"object"`.
 That's wrong.
 It is an officially recognized error in `typeof`, kept for compatibility.
 Of course, `null` is not an object.
 It is a special value with a separate type of its own.
 So, again, this is an error in the language.
 3. The result of `typeof alert` is `"function"`, because `alert` is a function.
 We'll study functions in the next chapters where we'll also see that there's no special "function" type in JavaScript.
 Functions belong to the object type.
 But `typeof` treats them differently, returning `"function"`.
 That's not quite correct, but very convenient in practice.